Storage Period for Gametes Bill [HL]

 Overview

 This bill mandates a government review of the regulations governing how long gametes (sperm and eggs) can be stored.
-The review will specifically consider extending the storage period beyond the current ten-year limit for individuals who haven't finished having children.
+The review will specifically consider extending the current ten-year storage limit for individuals who haven't completed their family.

 Description